 Usually, most cases of infection will clear by themselves.
-More stubborn infections may need antibiotic treatment.
-People with weakened immune systems, babies, young children, and pregnant women should especially seek assistance and treatment if suspected infection occurs.
+More stubborn infections, however, may need antibiotics.
+People with weakened immune systems, babies, young children, and pregnant women should especially seek medical assistance and treatment if suspected infection occurs.
 These are the groups considered more vulnerable and likely to suffer complications from CSD.

-First and foremost, avoid rough play with your cat and any new kittens.
+First and foremost, you can try to avoid rough play with your cat and any new kittens.
 This means training your furry friend not to scratch or bite you and instead directing that behavior in the appropriate direction.

 Engage in play with appropriate toys, such as interactive toys or eco-friendly plush toys.
 Never use fingers, hands, or feet.
 And offer natural cat treats as a reward at the end of play time for a job well done.

 Also, since fleas and ticks are the main source of CSD infection for your cat, it’s important to do what you can to keep them away.
 There are a ton of natural flea and tick repellants that you can use to help keep your cat safe while ensuring you’re not introducing any harmful chemicals or pesticides into your household.

 Products like Only Natural Pet’s All-in-One Flea Remedy Powder and Easy Defense Flea & Tick Home Spray are great ways to protect inside your home while the Easy Defense Flea & Tick Yard Spray can be used outdoors.

 From time to time the occasional scratch may occur.
 To lessen the chance of potential infection, we recommend keeping your cat’s nails trimmed, but NEVER declaw your cat.
 If you have trouble with nail trimming, ask a qualified groomer or your holistic vet for help.